stat6250-s17/course-questions-wiki/week-10/README.md

    - creates an INPUT statement
    - submits all of the code to the DATA step compiler, which, in turn, executes the code
 - Question (rluo-stat6250): How can we import delimited text file?
+- Answer (aoneill2−stat6250): You can declare the delimiter in a dlm= option.
 - Question (yyan11−stat6250): Why the errors will occur, if the first few values in a column are numeric and a numerie informat is assumed?
 - Question (aoneill2−stat6250): When specifying the dbms engine, is the delimiter implied, or is an error generated if the delimiter option left out?
+- Answer (aoneill2−stat6250): The dbms engine infers a default delimiter, but to be clear the delimiter can be specified.
 - Question (aoneill2−stat6250): Since the getnames option in the import statement seems to detect and create informants for individual variables, and in conjunction with the guessingrows option, can truncation be avoided of character fields longer than 8 characters?
 - Question (mcardoso3-stat6250):  When would PROC IMPORT not be enough to import simple, small files into SAS?
 - Question (yzhu12-stat6250): The proc import can be hit or miss with delimited text files, then how can we prove the programming performance?